TOP

 your booking ID.
 Shore trips are laid out by CALENDAR,

 PORT or EXCURSION.
-Not Royal
+Not Royal Caribbean, not Celebrity,

 nor is